mortonprod/react-product-component/README.md

 ## Usage

-Import the component like so(es6 syntax + bundler used):
+Import the component like so:

 `
 import Product from @mortonprod/react-product-component `
+then import the css:
 `
 import @mortonprod/react-product-component/dist/index.css
 `

 Note you must pull the css independently of the component.

 ## Contributing